 Second hand rope is cheaper and fine for recreational use

-8 inch polystyrene float is ideal (don’t use old drums or bottles as floats)
+8 inch polystyrene float is ideal (don’t use old drums or bottles as floats).
+A maximum of two floats may be attached

 Bigger float = more drag, means your pot can move